 Goals of Gardening Matters

-- To foster partnerships between the gardening community and public and private sectors
+- To foster partnerships between the gardening community and public and private sectors.

-- To assist with the establishment of new community gardens
+- To assist with the establishment of new community gardens.

 How Do We Do It?

-We host a comprehensive community garden inventory, hold community gardening events and gardener get-togethers, provide web resources, and serve as liaison between community gardens and the general public, the public sector, and business advocating on behalf of community gardening.
+We serve as a central clearinghouse for community gardening and food growing resources in the Twin Cities.
+We host a comprehensive community garden inventory, hold community gardening events and gardener get-togethers, provide web resources, and facilitate start-up, leadership, and garden sustainability trainings.
+We serve as a liaison between community gardens and the general public, the public sector, and business, advocating on behalf of community and backyard gardeners.